CUH Logo

 Does my child have to wear a contact lens all of the time, even when they sleep?

 Some parents are happy to remove their child’s contact lens every night for sterilization and insert it in the morning.
-However, most parents find this quite daunting initially and it is quite safe for the lens to be kept in all the time, until such time when it is practical for the lens to be removed nightly.
+However, most parents find this quite daunting initially and it is quite safe for the lens to be kept in all the time, until you feel confident toremove the lens nightly.

 Keeping the lens in all the time does pose a small risk of getting an eye infection, but these usually resolve quickly provided treatment is started promptly.